-Unit E52/10 remains classified as Partly Active during the 2018 inspection as it has been since 2013.
+Unit E52/10 remains classified as Partly Active during the 2020 inspection as it has been since 2013.
 The whole unit was showing signs of erosion, particularly around the subtle headland approximately mid-length of the unit.
 This continues to be the case and the status of Partly Active has been retained.
-A concrete outfall structure is present within this unit and instability/scour was evident adjacent to the same.
-The gabion baskets fronting the outfall were failing and the concrete blockwork revetment showed significant signs of settlement and could be classed as having failed with numerous misplaced and damaged blocks.
-An informal access ramp was present at the interface with the hard defences at the south eastern extent of The Stray and the crest level is lower in this location.
-This should be monitored to ensure the condition does not deteriorate with consideration given to fencing/signage to marshal pedestrian access towards the formal access points.
+A concrete outfall structure is present within this unit and there is evidence of scour around the structure.
+The gabion baskets and concrete blockwork scour protection which front the outfall have failed.
+The baskets themselves are split and fill material has begun to wash out.
+The scour protection shows signs of settlement and many blocks are displaced or missing entirely.
+An informal access ramp, formed of loose gravely rock was present at the interface with the hard defences at the south eastern extent of The Stray.
+The condition of the access ramp continues to deteriorate however it continues to form as an informal access on to the beach in this location.